UweKeim/ZetaIpc/README.md

 ## Background

-First trying ZeroMQ do do some very small IPC between two processes on one machine, I failed and didn't bother to dig deeper.
+First trying ZeroMQ to do some very small IPC between two processes on one machine, I failed and didn't bother to dig deeper.
 Instead I used the phantastic [C# WebServer project](https://webserver.codeplex.com/) and quickly assembled some small wrapper.